coding4Acause/PANKH/README.md

 Traditionally, aerodynamic problems are investigated through:
 1. Experimental studies – accurate but time-consuming and costly due to setup design and instrumentation.
-2. Analytical studies – elegant but limited to highly simplified versions of real-world problems.
+2. Analytical studies – provide closed-form solutions that offer exact mathematical results and deep physical insight, but are generally limited to highly idealized or simplified versions of real-world problems.
 3. Numerical simulations – increasingly popular since the advent of modern computing, offering flexibility and control over complex configurations.

 Numerical approaches can be broadly classified into: